-International students accepted by WSC may enter the United States with a student F-1 or J-1 Exchange Visitor Visa.
-In accordance with U.S. Immigration Law, I-20 or DS-2019 forms (certificate of eligibility) for F-1 or J-1 visas can be issued only to persons who are pursuing a full-time course of study at an American college or university or are participating in an exchange program.
+International students accepted by WSC may enter the United States with a student F-1 Visa.
+In accordance with U.S. Immigration Law I-20 for F-1 visas can be issued only to persons who are pursuing a full-time course of study at an American college or university or are participating in an exchange program.
 Visa inquiries should be addressed to: International Student Advisor, Wayne State College, 1111 Main Street, Wayne, NE 68787.